mhammadgammal/Posts-App-/README.md

 # Posts-App-
-this app uses : Retrofit, MVVVM, RecyclerView, CallBack I get data from the API and show it using Recycler View
+This Application gets posts from JSON placeholder and display it using RecyclerView Technologies used : Retrofit2, MVVVM, RecyclerView, CallBack